 Most mainstream operating systems come with a standard set of DNS tools that allow you to perform certain tasks.

-Below are a few useful DNS tools for some of the major operating systems available.
+Below are a few useful DNS tools that can be used instantly online as well as for some of the major operating systems available.

 From the command prompt, you can run the